 Any organisation applying to be certified or certified to the MSC CoC Standard shall meet the MSC Labour Eligibility Requirements.
 For ASC CoC certification, organisations shall meet the eligibility requirements set out in the ASC CoC Module.

-Eligibility for MSC Chain of Custody Standard: Group Version
+Eligibility for CoC Standard: Default Version